mattheww/gomill/gomill_docs/gtp_extensions.rst

   Write an |sgf| game record of the current game.

-  See the |gtp| specification's description of :gtp:`loadsgf` for the interpretation of the ``filename`` argument.
+  See the |gtp| specification's description of :gtp:`!loadsgf` for the interpretation of the ``filename`` argument.

   The |sgf| properties should be specified in the form